 - 1/4 tsp maple extract (optional)

 Stir ingredients together with a fork until smooth and creamy.
-Use immediately or store refrigerated.
+Use immediately or store refrigerated up 5 days.

 1/2 cup maple butter or maple cream

-- Spread the glaze of choice evenly over the top of the warm brownies.
-I sometimes cut the brownies in the pan then add the glaze so that it seeps down the sides of each brownie.
-That way you get a little caramelization around each brownie.
-Keep in mind the brownies will be a bit more fragile when hot so cut carefully if you do this.
+- Spread the glaze evenly over the top of the warm brownies.
+I sometimes cut the brownies in the pan then add the glaze so that it drizzles down the sides of each brownie.
+That way you get a little caramelization all around each brownie.
+Keep in mind the brownies will be a bit more fragile when hot so cut very carefully.

 - Place brownies back in the oven on the middle rack and broil (at 500 degrees) for about 5 minutes or until the top is gently bubbling.